Michael-Reefe/bifrost/README.md

 # BIFR&#xd6;ST
-## Black hole Investigations of Forbidden line Radiation in Optical Spectra STacks
+## Black holes Ionizing Forbidden Radiation and Outflows via Simple Tests

 This code aims to bridge the gap between stellar mass black holes and supermassive black holes, just as the burning rainbow bridge it is named after bridges the gap